tant2002/NetLogo-Supermarket-Queue-Model/README.md

 #### cashiers count
 ![alt text](/readme-images/plot-cashiers-count.png)

-The plot number of cashiers that are in system within every minute of simulaion.
+The plot number of cashiers that are in system.
 The staistic is calculated for every full minute (tick) of simulation.
 #### servers utilization
 ![alt text](/readme-images/plot-servers-utilization.png)